EGI-Federation/documentation/content/en/about/contributing/_index.md

   **pencil** `Edit this file` icon shown at the top of a page that you are viewing (See
   [GitHub documentation](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).
   You will be guided through the required steps.
+Be sure to quickly save your changes quickly as the repository may be updated by someone else in the meantime.
 - for more complex contributions and when you want to preview and test changes locally you should fork the repository as documented below in the [Using git and GitHub](../git) page.